Karen M. Rose

 43210

-Karen M. Rose PhD, MS, RN, FGSA, FAAN, is a veteran gerontology nursing research expert.
-She brings her fourteen plus years’ experience as the leader of the research Center for Healthy Aging, Self-Management, and Complex Care at The Ohio State University College of Nursing.
+Dr. Karen M. Rose is a veteran gerontology nursing research expert.
+She brings her experience as dean and professor at the College of Nursing and as co-director of the Golden Buckeye Center for Dementia Caregiving.
 Her extramural funding totals over $5 million through the National Institutes of Health and the National Science Foundation, and the John A. Hartford Foundation for her work targeting technology use for persons with dementia and their family caregivers.
 For these patients and families, Dr. Rose’s expertise demonstrates a special focus on the unique needs of underserved and vulnerable (ethnic and gender minority groups of older adults and family caregivers) and her work includes a record of successful collaborations with multidisciplinary healthcare teams.

 Dr. Rose is developing and deploying sensing modalities using acoustic sensors and real-time self-care recommendations using machine-learning principles to measure and intervene in stressful situations for family caregivers for persons with dementia.
 This work seeks to strengthen a caregiver’s coping skills and to affirm a caregiver’s contributions in the important work they undertake.
 In her prior work, she found half of the incidences of nighttime urinary incontinence are associated with nocturnal agitation and awakenings for older adults living with dementia.
 Oftentimes, these sleep disturbance events become the “tipping point” for caregivers and as a result they seek institutionalization for their family member.
 Her work in this area continues as she is developing interventions to address these challenging issues.